ccn-ccn/MyNetworkSocial/README.md

 ## **Launch Date**

-Beta testing officially begins on March 1, 2026.
+Beta testing officially begins TBD.
 Selected testers will receive early access credentials and onboarding materials one week prior to launch.
 Application Deadline: Rolling admissions until all Beta slots are filled.
 <br>

 ## **Why Join the Beta?**

 Get early access to the future of Social Media.
 Come be a part of the Proof of Distribution economy.
 More than just a social media platform.
 This is **Your network.
 Your rules.
 Your money.**
 <br><br>
-👉 [**Apply now**](mailto:contact@mynetworksocial.com) to become a Beta Tester and claim your share of the future.
-Send a link to your social media account for approval.
+👉 [**Signup now**](mynetworksocial.com) to become a Beta Tester and claim your share of the future.
--->

 ## Investment Opportunity